acronym-ventures/docs/src/legal-terms-and-policies/terms-of-service.md

 **WE STRIVE TO KEEP ACRONYMS RELIABLE, SECURE, AND BUG-FREE, BUT YOU ACKNOWLEDGE THAT YOU USE THEM AT YOUR OWN RISK.** HERE'S A BREAKDOWN OF WHAT THAT MEANS:

-* **"AS IS" AND "AS AVAILABLE":** THE Vault IS PROVIDED WITHOUT ANY GUARANTEES OR PROMISES, EXPRESS OR IMPLIED.
+* **" AS IS" AND "AS AVAILABLE":** THE Vault IS PROVIDED WITHOUT ANY GUARANTEES OR PROMISES, EXPRESS OR IMPLIED.
 THIS INCLUDES THINGS LIKE MERCHANTABILITY, FITNESS FOR A SPECIFIC PURPOSE, OR UNINTERRUPTED SERVICE.
 * **NO WARRANTIES:** WE SPECIFICALLY DISCLAIM ANY WARRANTIES RELATED TO OWNERSHIP, MARKETABILITY, SUITABILITY FOR YOUR NEEDS, OR POTENTIAL INFRINGEMENT ON OTHERS' RIGHTS.
 * **INTERRUPTIONS AND ERRORS:** WE CAN'T GUARANTEE CONTINUOUS, ERROR-FREE, OR SECURE ACCESS TO THE Vault.
 MANY FACTORS BEYOND OUR CONTROL CAN IMPACT ITS OPERATION.
 * **VIRTUAL CURRENCY VOLATILITY:** WE OFFER NO GUARANTEES OR REPRESENTATIONS REGARDING THE VALUE OR STABILITY OF ANY VIRTUAL CURRENCY.
 HISTORICAL OR REAL-TIME PRICING DATA IS PROVIDED FOR INFORMATIONAL PURPOSES ONLY AND SHOULDN'T BE RELIED UPON FOR INVESTMENT DECISIONS.